 Player props and injuries

 Injury news creates instant player prop edges.
-When a WR1 is ruled out, the WR2's line typically moves 10–15 yards higher, but often not enough.
-Same for backup RB rushing yards and target-share-up tight ends.
+When Jefferson or Chase is ruled out, the WR2's line typically moves 10–15 yards higher, but often not enough.
+Same for backup RB rushing yards when Barkley or Henry sits, and target-share-up tight ends when a WR1 is inactive.
 Quick movers grab the prop before the books fully adjust.
 You can scan today's player props and model edges on our props page.

 The pre-news edge window